 4. Connect your online store to your QuickBooks account

-- Choose a platform and launch your custom store through the vendor’s site.
+- Choose a platform, and then launch your custom store through the vendor’s website.

-- Follow the steps within your platform to connect your online store to QuickBooks.
+- Follow the instructions provided by your platform to connect your online store to QuickBooks.

 5. Tell your customers where to find you

 - In a Google search.
-Many businesses have listings on Google, making it easy for customers to get directions or leave a review.
-Not only is it free to create a Google My Business listing, but you can control the information visitors see.
-Besides giving your business a great intro paragraph, be sure to link to your e-commerce site, so customers can start shopping.
+Many businesses have Google listings, which allow clients to easily find directions or write a review.
+Not only is creating a Google My Business listing free, but you also have control over the information that visitors view.
+Aside from a fantastic introduction paragraph, make sure to include a link to your e-commerce site so customers may begin purchasing.

 - On your physical storefront.
-Do this if you’ve had to close your doors temporarily.
-Loyal customers want to know where to find you.
-And you can make it easy for them.
-You might create and post a QR code in your window, directing customers to your website.
-QR codes are also great for sending customers to coupons or your social media profile.
+If you’ve had to close your doors for a while, try this.
+Customers that have been loyal to you want to know where they can find you.
+You may also make it simple for them.
+You may make a QR code and display it in your window to direct consumers to your website.
+Customers can also be directed to coupons or your social media profile using QR codes.

 - Everywhere your market.
-Instagram, Facebook, and Twitter are all good places to post about your new site.
-Change your Instagram bio to include a link to your website.
-Then post a photo showing off your new retail space.
-Encourage followers to share your new site in their own stories or posts for a percentage off their first order.
+Posting about your new site on Instagram, Facebook, and Twitter is a smart idea.
+Include a link to your website in your Instagram bio.
+Then post a snapshot of your new shop location.
+Encourage your followers to promote your new site in their own stories or posts in exchange for a discount on their first purchase.

 - In an email or text message.
-If your business has collected customer email addresses or phone numbers, it might be time to use them.
-After all, customers who are loyal enough to want coupons and points sent to their phones will want to know you’ve got an online store.
-Just be thoughtful in your messaging, and give them the option to opt-out of future messages.
-EZTexting and Textedly are two services that can help.
+If your company has a database of consumer email addresses or phone numbers, now is the time to put them to good use.
+Customers who are loyal enough to request coupons and points be sent to their phones may be interested to learn that you have an online store.
+Simply be considerate in your messaging and provide them with the option to opt out of future communications.
+Two services that can help are EZTexting and Textedly.